 In classical music circles, we sometimes hear the expression “The Three B’s” (Bach, Beethoven and Brahms).
-There is however one “B” missing from this club of gigantic composers: The Beatles.
+If we open our horizons a little wider however, there is at least one “B” missing from this club of gigantic composers: The Beatles.

 Here are some of their best-loved pieces, transcribed for cello.
 Playing them without accompaniment makes little sense.
 The accompaniments found below have been stitched together in a very homemade manner.
 For better quality, we can buy the play-along backing tracks and use “The Amazing Slowdowner” program (or any other) when the accompaniment key needs to be transposed.

 It is always a problem to know whether to notate this music with “swing” (syncopated) rhythms or with “square” rhythms.
 If we notate it syncopated, it sounds better but is harder to read.
 If we notate it square then the danger is that we (classically-trained musicians) might actually play it as written, which would sound horrible.
 Another problem with the syncopated notation is that there are different degrees of “swing”.
 Often we could, if we want, “jazz it up” by syncopating every note, but even the Beatles don’t do this.
 Probably the ideal solution is to write it out totally square and leave it to the performer to make it swing to whatever degree they want.